krike/project-skeleton/README.md

     phing install

+For deployment to production server use:

+    phing deploy

+If you do not have phing installed go to http://www.phing.info/trac/wiki/Users/Installation

+or if you don't want to use phing you can use the following:

+    npm install
+    bower install
+    composer install
+    grunt

+For deployment use:

+    grunt deploy

-For generating the css & javascript on the fly run the following:
+For generating the css & javascript on the fly you can run the following:

     grunt default watch